sustained/dev.to-article-sources/sforzando-an-interactive-music-theory-harmony-learning-experimentation-app.md

   - and/or changing technology choices part way through
 - Struggling with how to architect the API, or the schema etc.

-But I really would like to keep working on this one.Out of all of my projects, old and new, it's probably my second favourite idea.
+But I really would like to keep working on this one.
+Out of all of my projects, old and new, it's probably my second favourite idea.

 And I'm deeply passionate about music.